Jobhdez/compiler-web-service/README.md

-# Scheme-to-Lambda-Calculus-Compiler web service
+# Compiler web service
-a scheme to lambda calculus compiler just for fun.
+Consists of two compilers: a Scheme to lambda calculus compiler and a Scheme to continuation passing style intermediate language.
+The backend is written in Common Lisp and the frontend is written in ReactJS.

 # Using the program
 1. Run `(ql:quickload :lambda-calculus-compiler)`.